NuggMD

 Fact-checked by Alexandra Arnett, MS

-Anxiety is an unfortunately common condition among adults.
+Anxiety is a common condition among adults.
 According to the CDC, 11.7% of American adults over 18 regularly experience feelings associated with anxiety.
 An estimated 19.1% of U.S. adults had a diagnosed anxiety disorder in the last year, and 31.1% will experience an anxiety disorder during their lives.

 There are a number of methods commonly used to treat anxiety.
 Benzodiazepines, like Ativan, are a popular prescription option.
-However, plenty of people also turn to cannabis for anxiety relief.
-A 2022 survey found that 34.2% of medical cannabis patients were using the plant to treat anxiety, with an astounding 43.73% of patients in the West using medical cannabis for anxiety.
+However, many people report using cannabis to manage anxiety symptoms.
+In a 2022 survey, 34.2% of medical cannabis patients said they used it for that purpose.

 Get Your Medical Card Online Get approved today in minutes with the nation's #1 trusted medical card provider.